rimolive/openshift-development-workshop/workshop/build.md

 (Optional) Binary Build
 -----------------------

 Now we will try our last Build lab: The binary.
 You can reuse the buildconfig already created by openshift.
-All you need is run the command below to trigger a binary build for `frontend`:
+All you need is run the command below to trigger a binary build for `frontend`(assuming the current dir is the frontline source):

 ```bash
 $ oc start-build bc/frontend --from-dir=.